Millions of Americanslive in a federal healthcare shortage area.

-Source: HRSA Bureau of Health Workforce, 2024
+Source: HRSA Bureau of Health Workforce shortage area registry

 Same country.
 Different ZIP Codes.